nuuuwan/news_lk3_data/README.md

 CAL says it has built a lightweight mobile platform to complement its web service by developing the CalOnline 2.0 version.

-“We have spent a lot of time on boarding less troublesome, less intimidating and less troublesome,” Tharindra Kulasinghe, CAL’s Chief Information Officer said.
+“We have spent a lot of time making on-boarding less intimidating, less troublesome and less painful,” Tharindra Kulasinghe, CAL’s Chief Information Officer said.

 About 40,000 investors who have transacted on the platform around the country, he says.